WuerthPhoenix/tornado/doc/architecture.md

        }
     }

-#Definition of a Rule
+# Definition of a Rule

     {

-       "name": "all_emails_and_syslogs", # Validated only     [a-z0-9_]+
+       "name": "all_emails_and_syslogs", # Only the characters [a-z0-9_]+ are valid.
-       "description" : "This is All Emails and Syslogs", #     Human readable description.
-We could prepare a     suggested name in the frontend based on this.
+       "description": "This is All Emails and Syslogs", # A human-readable description.
+We could prepare
+                                                        # a suggested name for the frontend based on this.
        "priority": 42,
-       "continue": true,  # Continue processing after     matching this rule "active": true,
+       "continue": true, # Continue processing after matching this rule.
+       "active": true,
        "constraint": {
-            # Constraint evaluation happens in sequence,     first WHERE, then WITH for performance reasons
+            # Constraint evaluation happens in sequence, first WHERE, then WITH, for performance reasons.
-            # Query optimization is a nice to have for     future versions.
-For now the user is     responsible for query performance
+            # Query optimization would be nice to have for future versions.
+For now, the user is responsible for query performance.
             "WHERE": {
                 "type": "AND",
                 "operators": [